ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

 2. Check the Cortex-M Console.
 If there is any output here, the firmware is running.

-### Kill the demo
+### Stop the demo

-To kill the demo, run the command.
+To stop the demo, run the command shown below.
 The termination process can take a few minutes.
 ```bash
 kubectl delete pod example3 --grace-period=0 --force
 ```